June-Skeeter/FinalProjects_GEOS270/index.md

 ## Data Visualization

-You will need to make a series of maps (# depends on the analysis) to visualize your methods and final results.
-These maps must follow the conventions of data classification and data display as learned in the course, and include all necessary map elements (legend, title, scale, north arrow, sources, neatline, insets/reference maps where necessary etc.) and take into consideration cartographic design (lecture in class on design).
-In addition to maps, you may feel that other examples of data visualization are effective, such as charts, histograms and if so, include these.
+You will need to make a series of maps/charts (number and type(s) depends on the specific analysis) to visualize your methods and final results.
+These visualizations must follow the conventions of data classification and data display as learned in the course, and include all relevant map elements (legend, title, scale, north arrow, sources, insets/reference maps where necessary etc.) and take into consideration cartographic design principals (lecture in class on design)

 ## Deliverables

-**1**{: .label .label-red } Each group must turn in maps, charts, and or tables that visualize the final results of your analysis.
-These will be evaluated for aesthetic quality and effectiveness at conveying your findings.

-**2**{: .label .label-red } Each group must submit a flowchart explaining your analysis.
-This can be accompanied by a short (1/2 paragraph) text explanation for clarity or it can be a standalone document **if** it is sufficiently clear.
+**1**{: .label .label-red } The proposal is due **Tuesday March 29th by 5PM**.
+See the [Project Proposal](docs/Proposal.md) page for details.

-**3**{: .label .label-red } Each group must report on their project, but you have a choice of how.
-Groups may either submit a written report or give a project presentation in lieu of a written report.
-The report/presentation should contain and reference the flowchart, maps, charts, and/or tables.
-The report/presentation should have the following sections:
+**2**{: .label .label-red } Each group must produce a written report detailing their project.
+The report should contain the flowchart, maps, charts, and/or tables embedded in the document with in text references to the visualizations where applicable.
+The report should have the following sections:

 **Introduction** – What is the problem?
 Why should we care?
 Briefly introduce the scope of the issue you are addressing and conclude your introduction with your research statement.